Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 She nipped playfully at his cheek.
 "But this idea of theirs, of sex without the baby.
 That’s *very* strange.
 They use *powerful* sky-medicine to make it happen, too."

-"Well…" Vemik thought.
+"Well..."
+Vemik thought.
 "I suppose.
 They like to fuck just like we do.
 But they are very many Humans.
 Hands of hands of hands of *hands* and more than that!
 And they don’t lose babies young anymore, not mostly."

 The Singer glanced down at her second child, who was cuddling into her side, and sighed. "...That sounds nice."